 The Silicon Valley BraceTM goes about refining a brace in a radically different way.
 First, rather than waiting a full month to test the brace’s effectiveness with X-ray, a standing MRI is performed right away.
 The MRI image of the spine in-brace is then examined to look for ways to further improve the brace fit.
 Changes in the brace design and fit can then immediately be made and retested with a follow-up standing MRI.
 Because MRI is radiation free, this “design, test, design, re-test” style process can be repeated as many times as necessary until the brace fit is perfected and the spine is as straight as possible.

 Monitoring Brace Performance Over Time

 Brace fit almost always gets worse over time.
 This is a known problem with any scoliosis brace.
-Patients grow, muscle and fat changes shape, brace pads wear out, and the shape of the scoliosis can change.
+Patients grow, muscle and fat changes shape, brace pads wear out, and the shape of scoliosis can change.
 All these changes will cause diminished performance of any scoliosis brace, meaning the spine is not being held as straight as it was when the brace was first made.
-If this process goes unnoticed then the scoliosis can grow worse rather than better.
+If this process goes unnoticed then scoliosis can grow worse rather than better.

-For this reason, we measure the effectiveness of the brace using standing MRI every three months.
+For this reason, we measure the effectiveness of the brace using a standing MRI every three months.
 This helps assure that the brace continues to push the spine progressively straighter, rather than allowing corrective performance to diminish over time while simultaneously avoiding any harmful radiation.
 Any brace performance problems detected with standing MRI are immediately corrected, and then re-tested with standing MRI to assure perfect correction and fit.